Golden Axe III: Gameplay

 Some features that were removed in the second game were brought back in Golden Axe III.
-The mischievous gnomes from the original game who carried magic potions and food have returned in place of the enemy mages from the second game.
+The mischievous gnomes from the original game that carried magic potions and food have returned in place of the enemy mages from the second game.
 Extra lives can be earned by freeing a certain number of prisoners scattered throughout the levels.
-Some prisoners are trapped in barrels, or stuck in crystal cells; others are guarded by an enemy that must be slain in order to free them.
+Some prisoners are trapped in barrels or stuck in crystal cells while others are guarded by an enemy that must be slain in order to free them.
 The magic system returned to the original version from Golden Axe, with characters using all collected magic potions every time, rather than allowing the player to choose how much magic to use by charging the magic meter like in Golden Axe II.
 The characters can use devastating new spells with combined casting.
 Each character does the same max magic damage.

 The mounts in Golden Axe III have turned into a hybrid snail-ostrich, instead of the chicken-leg or the dragon-raptors in the previous games.
 The mounts are known as Bizarrans.
 There are four types of Bizarrans in Golden Axe III.
 The firewave Bizarran is a Red Dragon that fires a fast moving wave of flame across the screen.
 The purple Snail uses its tongue to attack, the green Snail is a more powerful version with a longer tongue, and the Green Dragon bites and throws enemies over its shoulder.

-Players are able to choose their own route to the golden axe.
-If the player reaches the last boss and they are not on their last continue they may get the good ending.
+The game also features a VS mode where two players can choose between all the regular playable boss characters, as well as the Boss character, Eve, and battle other characters one on one.
+This mode can also be played in single player against AI opponents.
+In the regular mode, players are able to choose their own route to the golden axe.
+If the player defeats the last boss and they have a high enough score, they may get the good ending and fight Damud Hellstrike's second form.